Frequently Asked Questions

 You can prevent problems with

-overpayments by promptly notifying the MaV USO of any
+overpayments by promptly notifying the Office of Military and Veteran Services of any

 changes affecting your educational benefits including dropping or adding